Skip to main content

 • The national estimate of seat belt use during the day by adult front-seat passengers in 2023 was 91.9%.

-• Among young adults 18 to 34 killed while riding in passenger vehicles in 2021, more than half (59%) were completely unrestrained — one of the highest percentages for all age groups.
+• Among young adults 18 to 34 killed while riding in passenger vehicles in 2022, more than half (60%) were completely unrestrained — one of the highest percentages for all age groups.

-• Vehicle type: There seems to be a misconception among those who drive and ride in pickup trucks that their large vehicles will protect them better than other vehicles would in a crash.
-The numbers say otherwise: 61% of pickup truck occupants who were killed in 2021 were not buckled.
+• Vehicle type: There seems to be a misconception among those who drive and ride in pickup trucks that their large vehicles will protect them better than other vehicles in a crash.
+The numbers say otherwise: 61% of pickup truck occupants who were killed in 2022 were not buckled.
 That’s compared to 47% of passenger car occupants who were not wearing seat belts when they were killed.
 Regardless of vehicle type, seat belt use is the single most effective way to stay alive in a crash.

-For facts translated in Spanish, visit NHTSA.gov/Espanol.
+• For facts translated in Spanish, visit NHTSA.gov/Espanol.

 Additional Resources